Bruto Brivonesi: World War II and aftermath

 On 25 April 1940 Brivonesi was appointed commander of the 5th Naval Division, consisting of the battleships Duilio and Andrea Doria, a role he would hold till 7 November 1941.
 Italy entered World War II on 10 June 1940, and Brivonesi commanded the 5th Naval Division in several missions, including the Battle of Calabria; his division was also involved in the Battle of Taranto, where Duilio was torpedoed and heavily damaged.
 In the same period, Brivonesi also held for some months the rank of chief of staff of the 1st Fleet.
 After leaving the command of the 5th Division in November 1941, he was assigned to Supermarina as Inspector of the anti-submarine forces.
 He held this office until April 1943; on 1 January 1943 he was promoted to admiral.
 Between 1940 and 1942 he was also a member of the Naval Weapons Projects Committee and of the Superior Committee for the coordination of technical projects.
 On 10 April 1943 Brivonesi was given command of the Ionian and Southern Adriatic Naval Department, with headquarters in Taranto.

 On 7 September 1943 Brivonesi participated in a meeting held at the General Staff of the Navy in Rome, in the presence of the Chief of Staff Raffaele de Courten, where he was informed of the imminent proclamation of the armistice with the Allies.
 When the armistice of Cassibile was announced, on 8 September 1943, Brivonesi ensured that all units and commands under his jurisdiction would comply with the terms of the armistice; when Admiral Giovanni Galati refused to hand over his ships to the Allies, Brivonesi placed him under arrest.
-At the same time, however, Brivonesi allowed two German E-Boats and a MFP to retrieve a load of German mines, leave Taranto unopposed and sail north.
+At the same time, however, Brivonesi allowed two German E-Boats and an MFP to retrieve a load of German mines, leave Taranto unopposed and sail north.
 The German vessels immediately laid their mines in the Taranto roads (causing the loss of minelayer HMS Abdiel, a British minesweeper and an Italian tug) and later sank the Italian destroyer Quintino Sella and the Italian gunboat Aurora on their way north, and captured six Italian merchants before reaching Venice.

 During the co-belligerence and immediately after the war, Brivonesi held successively the positions of Deputy Chief of Staff of the Navy, General Secretary of the Navy, Inspector of Naval Forces from 1 October 1946 to 4 April 1947, and Commander-in-chief of the Italian naval forces from 5 April 1947 to 18 December 1948 He finally left active service in September 1951, and he was president of the Naval League from 25 July 1950 to 31 January 1960.
 He died in Rome on 1 June 1979.